-By the authority vested in me as President by the Constitution and laws of the United States of America, including section 301 of title 3 of the United States Code, it is hereby ordered as follows:
+By the authority vested in me as President by the Constitution and laws of the United States of America, including section 301 of title 3 of the United States Code, it is hereby ordered as follows: SECTION 1.

-SECTION 1.
 Delegation of Functions.
-The function conferred upon the President by section 3401(a) of title 39 of the United States Code, of designating an area for free mailing privileges, is delegated to the Secretary of Defense
+The function conferred upon the President by section 3401(a) of title 39 of the United States Code, of designating an area for free mailing privileges, is delegated to the Secretary of Defense.

-Defense.
 SEC.
 2. Interagency Consultation.
 In performing the function delegated by this Order, the Secretary of Defense shall consult with the Secretary of State and the United States Postal Service, and with the heads of other Executive agencies as appropriate.
 The Secretary of Defense shall provide timely notice to the United States Postal Service of any designations or terminations of designations made under this Order.
 RONALD REAGAN.

 [§ 3402.
 Repealed.
 Pub.
 L. 96-70, title I, § 1331(e)(3)(A), Sept.
 27, 1979, 93 Stat.
-482]

-Section, Pub.
+482] Section, Pub.
 L. 91-375, Aug.
 12, 1970, 84 Stat.
 757, related to mailing privileges of members of Armed Forces of the United States and of friendly foreign nations in the Canal Zone.

-EFFECTIVE DATE OF REPEAL

-Repeal effective Oct.
+Statutory Notes and Related Subsidiaries EFFECTIVE DATE OF REPEAL Repeal effective Oct.
 1, 1979, see section 3304 of Pub.
-L. 96-70, set out as an Effective Date note under section 3601 of Title 22, Foreign Relations and Intercourse.

-§ 3403.
-Matter for blind and other handicapped persons

-- (a) The matter described in subsection (b) of this section (other than matter mailed under section 3404 of this title) may be mailed free of postage, if- - (1) the matter is for the use of the blind or other persons who cannot use or read conventionally printed material because of a physical impairment and who are certified by competent authority as unable to read normal reading material in accordance with the provisions of sections 135a and 135b of title 2; - (2) no charge, or rental, subscription, or other fee, is required for such matter or a charge, or rental, subscription, or other fee is required for such matter not in excess of the cost thereof; - (3) the matter may be opened by the Postal Service for inspection; and - (4) the matter contains no advertising. - (b) The free mailing privilege provided by subsection (a) of this section is extended to- - (1) reading matter and musical scores; - (2) sound reproductions; - (3) paper, records, tapes, and other material for the production of reading matter, musical scores, or sound reproductions; - (4) reproducers or parts thereof, for sound reproductions; and - (5) braille writers, typewriters, educational or other materials or devices, or parts thereof, used for writing by, or specifically designed or adapted for use of, a blind person or a person having a physical impairment as described in subsection (a)(1) of this section.
+L. 96-70, set out as an Effective Date note under section 3601 of Title 22, Foreign Relations and Intercourse. §3403.
+Matter for blind and other handicapped persons (a) The matter described in subsection (b) of this section (other than matter mailed under section 3404 of this title) may be mailed free of postage, if- (1) the matter is for the use of the blind or other persons who cannot use or read conventionally printed material because of a physical impairment and who are certified by competent authority as unable to read normal reading material in accordance with the provisions of sections 135a and 135b of title 2; (2) no charge, or rental, subscription, or other fee, is required for such matter or a charge, or rental, subscription, or other fee is required for such matter not in excess of the cost thereof; (3) the matter may be opened by the Postal Service for inspection; and (4) the matter contains no advertising.